-The City is proposing a new Comprehensive Plan chapter entitled Healthy Ecosystems to replace current Plan provisions under Goal 5 (Open Spaces, Scenic and Natural Resources), Goal 6 (Air Resources Quality), and Goal 15 (Willamette River Greenway).
-See Supporting Documents (1994 Comprehensive Plan Provisions to be Updated by LU 15-0019) below.
+The City adopted Ordinance 2687 (LU 15-0019), a new Comprehensive Plan chapter titled Healthy Ecosystems, which replaced the 1994 Plan provisions under Goal 5 (Open Spaces, Scenic and Natural Resources), Goal 6 (Air Resources Quality), and Goal 15 (Willamette River Greenway).
+This new chapter became effective on January 14, 2016 (See Supporting Document for Ordinance 2687 below).

-The City is also proposing to replace its Sensitive Lands regulations and adopt code incentives to property owners for habitat protection and enhancement, consistent with the Healthy Ecosystems chapter.
-This work implements the City Council goal to “Adopt changes to the Development Code by June 2015 to implement the reform of regulations on ‘sensitive lands.’”
+The City also replaced its Sensitive Lands regulations and adopted code incentives for habitat protection and enhancement, consistent with the new Healthy Ecosystems chapter.
+This work implements the City Council goal to “Adopt changes to the Development Code implementing the reform of regulations on ‘sensitive lands.’”
 (The Sensitive Lands code changes affect LOC 50.05.010; LOC 50.07.004.8; and other Sensitive Lands code cross-references.)

 Land use planning involves the consideration and balancing of many different factors and issues to make the best decision for the community both for the short and long term.
 The goals, policies and action measures of Lake Oswego's Comprehensive Plan are intended to guide the community in making these decisions.
 The Plan is intended for use by all those who participate in the City's land use planning process, including local officials, persons with development interests, state, regional and federal agencies, neighborhood and community groups, and citizens representing all interests.